achattaraj/softSP_theory/README.md

   - Structure of the molecules (location and connectivity - number of sites and sitetypes; A, B = stickers; L_a, L_b = linkers or spacers)

-  - Variables to compute during simulation (diverse "Counters" commands)
+  - Observables to compute during simulation (diverse "Counters" commands)

   - Binding Reaction
   -     'A_B_binding'       'poly_B' : 'B' : 'State0'  +  'poly_A' : 'A' : 'State0'  kon 10.0  koff 3500.0  Bond_Length 0.5